DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 #### Link Controller

-Next create a controller for Links:
+Next you should create a controller for Links:

 {{snippet	Controllers/LinkController.cs}}
 ~~~js